nhatch/nhatch.github.io/readme.md

 ## Publications

-A. Shaban, C. Cheng, N. Hatch, and B. Boots. _Truncated Back-Propagation for Bilevel Optimization._ Proceedings of the 22nd International Conference on Artificial Intelligence and Statistics (AISTATS 2019).
+A. Shaban, C. Cheng, N. Hatch, and B. Boots.
+"Truncated Back-Propagation for Bilevel Optimization." _Proceedings of the 22nd International Conference on Artificial Intelligence and Statistics (AISTATS 2019)._
 ([PMLR](http://proceedings.mlr.press/v89/shaban19a.html)) ([arXiv](https://arxiv.org/abs/1810.10667))

-N. Hatch. _Group Theory: An Introduction and an Application._ University of Chicago VIGRE REU; August 2011.
+N. Hatch.
+"Group Theory: An Introduction and an Application." _University of Chicago VIGRE REU_; August 2011.
 ([paper](http://www.math.uchicago.edu/~may/VIGRE/VIGRE2011/REUPapers/Hatch.pdf))

 ## Personal Projects

-See my [GitHub](https://github.com/nhatch), in particular this [Mancala AI](https://github.com/nhatch/mcts), factor graph [SLAM implementation](https://github.com/nhatch/slam), and [RRT demo](https://github.com/nhatch/rrt).
+You may be interested in this [Mancala AI](https://github.com/nhatch/mcts), this factor graph [SLAM implementation](https://github.com/nhatch/slam), this [RRT demo](https://github.com/nhatch/rrt), or other projects on [my GitHub](https://github.com/nhatch).

 ## Class Projects